mauroalberti/geoSurfDEM/README.md

 ```

-while examples of input data files (DEM ASCII grid, VTK geosurface file, CSV intersection result) can be found in the *publ_data* subdirectory.
+Examples of input data files (i.e., DEM ASCII grid, VTK geosurface file, CSV intersection result) are present in the *publ_data* subdirectory.

-The application outputs a few informative messages about the number of found features and hopefully at the last it prints out a number of found intersecting points greater than zero..
+Afterwards, the application outputs a few informative messages about the number of found features and at the last prints out the number of found intersecting points, hopefully greater than zero.

-###Creation of test geological plane
+The results are stored in the text file referenced by the third path in the input text file.

+###Example of use

 To present the application and check the validity of its results we use a theoretical test case, i.e. a geological plane with a desired attitude 135°/35°, and with a spatial extent fitting that of the test DEM, covering the Mt.
 Alpi zone (Basilicata, Southern Italy), derived from global ASTER data.
 You can export a DEM in ESRI ASCII grid format with Saga GIS (in addition to ArcGIS).

+####Creation of test geological plane

 The geological plane is created and saved as a VTK text file with [simSurf](https://github.com/mauroalberti/simSurf).
 With this Python 2.7 tool, it is possible to simulate geological surfaces by using analytical formulas.